andreas-wilm/vipr-tools/README.md

 simple-contig-joiner
 ====================

-Stitch contigs together by means of Mummer's nucmer and fill gap with given reference sequence.
+Stitch contigs together by means of Mummer's nucmer and fill gaps with given reference sequence.

 Requirements:
-- Python 2.7
+- Python 2.7 or 3.4 (might work on other versions as well)
 - Mummer3: http://mummer.sourceforge.net/
 - Testing requires Biopython